RapidScada/scada/LangPack/readme.txt

 C:\SCADA\ScadaWeb\lang

 To add a new language support, create copies of *.en-GB.xml files and give the file names according to your culture.
 In this example en means English language and GB is Great Britain.
 Using your favorite text editor (Notepad++ is OK) translate the phrases in the created xml files.
-Then open SCADA-Administrator application, go to Settings > Language menu and enter your localization name, for example, es-LA
+Then open the Administrator application, go to Settings > Language menu and enter your localization name, for example, es-LA